Temple Shalom By-Laws

 3.9 Associates

-This section of the By-Law is intended to create a formal status for nonJews who want to be a part of our Jewish community.
+This section of the By-Law is intended to create a formal status for nonJews who want to sincerely explore Judaism or who are in the process of conversion to Judaism with our Rabbi.
 This involves some restrictions as to the level of participation in services, as well as the customary practice at Temple Shalom.

 3.10 Affiliates

 This section of the By-Law is intended to create a formal status for members in good standing of other congregations who wish to participate in Temple functions.
-Affiliate members have no vote at meetings of the membership and membership does not cover High Holy Day services.
+Affiliate membership does not cover High Holy Day services.

 4.0 Membership Rights, Privileges, and Responsibilities